 Professionally, I’ve spent most of my life as a computer scientist, focusing on software tools for Artificial Intelligence applications.
 (To those in the know, yes, that makes me a Lisper, even though I learned OOP using Simula.)
 My education was at Indiana University and Carnegie-Mellon University (grad school), both in Computer Science.
 At IU, I worked with Dan Friedman and Doug Hofstadter.
 At CMU, I worked on Common Lisp with Guy Steele and Scott Fahlman.
 My professional career has been nearly all with small start-up companies, starting with the first workstation company (3RCC) (does anyone even remember “workstations” these days?) and eventually continuing in Los Angeles with Inference, Brightware, and Mindbox, in management and as a senior techie.
 My technology expertise is in implementing tools for object-oriented programming, rule-based expert systems, and case-based reasoning.
 As a manager, I’ve built several departments from nothing to dozens of people and taken products from imagination to successful commercial release: hard and rewarding work, but often difficult to combine with serious church leadership ministry!

 I was called to ministry while a freshman in college.
 God steered me away from transferring to a Christian school and toward a Computer Science major.
 Eventually (1986), he called Susie and me to move to Long Beach, CA, to ministry with Long Beach Friends Church, even though I always used to say I’d never live in the LA area.
 God knew what he was doing with the CS major and CMU, I was able to work full-time as a “tent-maker” in Los Angeles to support our family while we worked at LBFC to help establish a thriving community of Christians in the inner-city of Long Beach.
-LBFC called me as pastor in 1996, and I dropped to part-time work outside the church.
-The economy and the aftermath of the acquisition of Mindbox by a large software conglomerate combined to end my job there a couple of years ago, just as ministry was really growing and the time demands intensified.
-God’s timing is perfect; he provided us with over 20 years of tent-making income in a great series of varied and interesting roles at Inference-Brightware-MindBox here on the west coast.
+LBFC called me as pastor in 1996, and I dropped to (slightly) part-time work outside the church.
+The economy and the aftermath of the acquisition of Mindbox by a large software conglomerate combined to end my job there, just as ministry was really growing and the time demands intensified.
+God’s timing is perfect; he provided us with over 20 years of income in a great series of varied and interesting roles at Inference-Brightware-MindBox on the west coast.
 Susie and I have been incredibly blessed to raise our kids in the community here at LBFC, witnessing first-hand as God forms a people to proclaim his praise in our neighborhood.
 Many of our church members are Cambodian, so we’ve been very involved in mission work in Cambodia also.
-(I’ve been to Cambodia more than 10 times now; I sort of stopped counting.)
+(I’ve been to Cambodia more than 10 times now; I’ve stopped counting.)

 LBFC also works closely with Inner City Ministries and Fred Newkirk with an extensive ministry to homeless and very low-income people in Long Beach.
 The church is multi-ethnic and (as of 2010) our strength is in our young adult generation, with a baby boom underway.
 Susie and I once stayed at one of those bed and breakfast places where the hosts ask you questions at mealtime to get conversation going.
 We were asked what we would change about our lives if we won the lottery.
 We looked at each other and answered, “Nothing!”
 God is good and we are exceedingly glad to be where he is working and has called us to be.
 Susie is now Executive Director of Fiscal Services at Long Beach Unified School District, a stressful job in these economic times.